The HiBs: 40 Acre Notch

 Some lovely Connaught music here.
 We got the first tune off a tape of Andy Davey.
 It was a recording that Tony Demarco made on one of his trips to Ireland and shared throughout the community.
 I got my copy from Brian Miller.
-The second tune I learned in Ireland one year.
+The second tune I learned in Ireland a few year’s back.
 It was very popular in many sessions there.
 I remembered that I played it in Tubbercurry with Sheila O’Dowd and was very happy to find her track on the Coleman Archive Vol. 2.
 We play her version here.
 The last tune was one of the first reels I would have learned from my brother Martin Dowling.
 I still love that tune.

 Barndances: Dermott McLaughlin’s

 The power of shared music returns here.
-Our friend Oral McGrorey played these tunes in a session at Ollie Conway’s in Clare during the Willie Clancy Week.
+Our friend Orla McGrorey played these tunes in a session at Ollie Conway’s in Clare during the Willie Clancy Week.
 My recording finger was fast to catch the tunes.
 Later, she explained that she got them from Dermott McLaughlin in a workshop.

 Jigs: McAuliffe’s/Fasten’ the Leggin’